-Nancy Meli Walker is a jewelry designer and fabricator who utilizes Chasing and Repoussé and a variety of other metal techniques to create unique, highly crafted, one-of-a-kind and limited edition jewelry.
-Her work has been featured in books “Showcase 500 Rings” and “Showcase 500 Beaded Jewelry” by Lark Crafts.
-Her work has been curated and exhibited into “Earthly Delights: Metalsmiths Inspired by Nature” at Lillstreet Center for the Arts in Chicago, IL, “The Power and the Beauty” at Alchemy 9.2.5 in Belmont, MA and the “The First Annual Chasing & Repoussé International-Survey- 2000-2015” at Outnumbered Gallery in Littleton, CO were she was a juror, demonstrator and exhibitor of the technique for the show.
+Nancy Meli Walker is a jewelry designer and fabricator who utilizes Chasing and Repoussé and a variety of other metal techniques to create unique, highly crafted, one-of-a-kind and limited-edition jewelry.
+Her work has been featured in books “Showcase 500 Rings”, “Showcase 500 Beaded Jewelry” by Lark Crafts and “Narrative Jewelry: Tales from the toolbox” by Mark Fenn by Schiffer Publishing.
+Her work has been curated and exhibited into “Earthly Delights: Metalsmiths Inspired by Nature” and “On the Rocks” at Lillstreet Center for the Arts in Chicago, IL, “The Power and the Beauty” at Alchemy 9.2.5 in Belmont, MA, and the “The First Annual Chasing & Repoussé International Survey 2000-2015” at Outnumbered Gallery in Littleton, CO where she was a juror, demonstrator and exhibitor of the technique for the show.

-Other art activities include from 1986-2002 Ms. Meli Walker worked as a fine artist and media mixologist as a solo artist and collaborator.
+Meli Walker has been active in other artistic mediums.
+From 1986-2002 she worked as a fine artist and and as a media mixologist both as a soloist and a collaborator.
 She co-founded the live video performance trios The Poool [1996-1999] and NNeng [1998-2001].
-The concerts from these groups have been presented at the Whitney Museum of American Art, Artist’s Space, Roulette and The Kitchen in NYC including performances in Spain and Japan.
+The concerts from these groups have been presented at the Whitney Museum of American Art, Artist’s Space, Roulette and The Kitchen in New York City and at performances in Spain and Japan.
 Her video, installation and solo art work have been shown internationally in galleries, museums, festivals and the Internet.
 Please review the full art resume at www.nancyworld.com.